Important Update: Registration is now open for the 2023-24 school year. New families begin here. Returning families register now.

 Do you have small class sizes?

 Yes.
-Academic journals have shown that young women develop stronger leadership, public speaking, and independent critical thinking skills best in single-gender, post-secondary academic environments.
+Academic research has shown that young women develop stronger leadership, public speaking, and independent critical thinking skills in single-sex learning environments.

 Do you offer college credit courses?